Police failings over BBC's Savile exposed in UK report

 He ran about 200 marathons for charity, raising tens of millions of pounds (dollars) for the health service, which led some to give him keys to hospital rooms where victims now allege they were abused.
 He was knighted by both Britain’s Queen Elizabeth and the late Pope John Paul II.

 Police said most of his victims were aged under 18.
-The last of Savile’s suspected offenses took place just two years before his death, when he was 84.
+The last of Savile’s suspected offences took place just two years before his death, when he was 84.
+(Editing by Andrew Heavens)